ethereum-optimism/optimism-tutorial/ecosystem/attestation-station/README.md

 ## Key values

-Every attestation has three fields:
+Every attestation has these fields:

 - Creator address (who attested this)
 - Subject address (who is being attested about)
 - Key
+- Value

+The first two are self-explanatory, and the value can be any number of bytes in whatever format is applicable.
-The first two are self-explanatory, but for the key we propose this convention:
+For the key we propose this convention:

 1. The raw key is a dot separated value, going from general to specific.
 For example,